The Gaussian Double-Bubble and Multi-Bubble Conjectures: Second Variation for Tame Vector-Fields

 \begin{definition}[Tame Field] The vector-field $X$ is called \emph{tame} for a regular cluster $\Omega$ if it is $C_c^\infty$ and supported in $\R^n \setminus \Sigma^4$. \end{definition}

 In this section, we establish the following key formula for $Q(X)$.
 We denote by $\nabla^\tang$ the tangential component of the derivative.

-\begin{theorem}[Index-Form Formula for Tame Fields] If $\Omega$ is a stationary regular cluster and $X$ is a tame vector-field, then $Q(X)$ is given by \end{theorem}
+\begin{theorem}[Index-form formula for tame fields] If $\Omega$ is a stationary regular cluster and $X$ is a tame vector-field, then $Q(X)$ is given by \end{theorem}

-We will also require the following variant of Theorem \ref{thm:formula}, which will require additional work: \begin{theorem}[Index-Form Formula for Tame + Constant Fields] With the same assumptions as in Theorem \ref{thm:formula}, if $Y = X + w$ where $w$ is a constant vector-field, then $Q(Y)$ is given by
+We will also require the following variant of Theorem \ref{thm:formula}, which will require additional work: \begin{theorem}[Index-form polarization formula with respect to constant fields] With the same assumptions as in Theorem \ref{thm:formula}, if $Y = X + w$ where $w$ is a constant vector-field, then $Q(Y)$ is given by